Airports in Indonesia

 With three terminals housing many passenger amenities including restaurants, cafés, shops and duty-free zones, SHIA is set to expand even further to include a fourth terminal building and a general refurbishment of all existing terminals.
 This constant development ensures that SHIA is always striving to offer passengers as smooth an experience as possible.

 The airport is situated 12 miles (20km) northwest of Jakarta.

 Getting to the city

-Shuttle buses run hourly to the city centre and various other destinations in and around Jakarta.
-Taxis are metered and cost around Rp 30,000 to the city; note that road tolls may be added to the fare.
+Shuttle buses run hourly to the city centre and various other destinations in and around Jakarta until about 11pm.
+The bus that terminates at Gambir Station passes through the city centre.
+Taxis are metered and will be more expensive as a single traveller, but about the same price if you are sharing with three or four people; note that road tolls may be added to the fare.

 Local time is GMT +7.